bodrick/awesome/TOPICS.md

 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [onlyutkarsh/AzureDevOpsStatusMonitor](https://github.com/onlyutkarsh/AzureDevOpsStatusMonitor) - Inspect status of Azure DevOps Service inside Visual Studio
 *   [jessehouwing/azure-pipelines-tasks-zips](https://github.com/jessehouwing/azure-pipelines-tasks-zips) - This repository contains a pre-built version of the built-in tasks of Azure DevOps.
 In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.
-*   [tinglesoftware/dependabot-azure-devops](https://github.com/tinglesoftware/dependabot-azure-devops) - Convenience tool for updating dependencies in Azure DevOps repositories using https://dependabot.com
+*   [tinglesoftware/dependabot-azure-devops](https://github.com/tinglesoftware/dependabot-azure-devops) - Tools for updating dependencies in Azure DevOps repositories using https://dependabot.com
 *   [GitCredentialManager/git-credential-manager](https://github.com/GitCredentialManager/git-credential-manager) - Secure, cross-platform Git credential storage with authentication to GitHub, Azure Repos, and other popular Git hosting services.

 ## azure-devops-extension